 The Department of Mathematics & Computer Science at Rutgers University–Newark and the Department of Mathematics at New Jersey Institute of Technology offer a joint Ph.D. program in the Mathematical Sciences, ranked 74th in the country by US News and World Report.
 This is a rigorous program in mathematics consisting of extensive course work and original research in one of the department's many fields of expertise leading to a dissertation.
 Typically, the program is completed in five to six years.
 Applicants to the program should have a strong undergraduate background in mathematics.
-Combined graduate faculties from both institutions provide research opportunities in a variety of fields including: Algebra, Analysis, Geometric Group Theory, Kleinian Groups, Low-dimensional Topology, Mathematical Physics, Number Theory, Representation Theory and Teichmüller Theory.
+Combined graduate faculties from both institutions provide research opportunities in a variety of fields including: Algebra, Analysis, Data Science, Geometric Group Theory, Kleinian Groups, Low-dimensional Topology, Mathematical Physics, Number Theory, Representation Theory and Teichmüller Theory.

 The Ph.D. program in Mathematical Sciences at Rutgers-Newark provides several advantages to students joining the program.

 - An active research environment with an opportunity to work with a variety of outstanding faculty advisors.

 - A favorable student-faculty ratio.
 Currently, we have 1.5 faculty for each Ph.D. student.